InvoicePDF

 2. Invoice Discounting

 In discounting, you still collect the payment yourself.
 The lender just gives you an advance based on the invoice, and you pay them back once your customer pays you.
+Investopedia's overview of invoice financing explains the mechanics in more detail.

 Example: